charlie-vf/genshin-recipes-blog/README.md

 - Uncertain how to resolve: occasionally, access is blocked to 'dj-rest-auth/user/'
     - This error can be cleared by refreshing the page

+## **Deployment**

+This project was created using a GitPod workspace, commited to Git, pushed to GitHub and deployed on Heroku.

+Heroku Deployment Steps:

+- Select New App & choose a name and location
+- Select Deploy and link to GitHub repository
+- Manually deploy site (choose automatic deployment if desired)

+- Select Settings -> Reveal Config Vars
+- Add CLIENT_ORIGIN: your deployed site URL

 ## **Credits**

 - All images were taken from Google